adler0311/Udacity-design-a-game/README.md

  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

 ##Endpoints Included:
- - **create_usser**
+ - **create_user**
     - Path: 'user'
     - Method: POST
     - Parameters: user_name, email (optional)
     - Returns: Message confirming creation of the User.
     - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+    If the user_name exist, there would be an ConflictException error.

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, min, max, attempts
+    - Parameters: user_name, urlsafe_game_key
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+    - Description: Creates a new Game.
+Input parameter is user_name and it should exist alrealdy or raise an error. take queue also functions to udate average moves remaining for active games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'